vuejs/docs/src/guide/component-custom-events.md

 ## Event Names

 Like components and props, event names provide an automatic case transformation.
-If you emit an event from the child component in camel case, you will be able to add a kebab-cased listener in the parent:
+If you emit an event from the child component in camelCase, you will be able to add a kebab-cased listener in the parent:

 ```js
 this.$emit('myEvent')